josmar-crwdstffng/angular/packages/elements/PACKAGE.md

 A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
 The browser maintains a `CustomElementRegistry` of defined custom elements (also called Web Components), which maps an instantiable JavaScript class to an HTML tag.

-The `createCustomElement()` function provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.
+The `createCustomElement()` function provides a bridge from Angular's component interface and change detection functionality to the built-in [HTML DOM API](https://developer.mozilla.org/docs/Web/API/HTML_DOM_API "The HTML DOM API | MDN").

 For more information, see [Understand custom element](guide/element/custom-element "Understand custom element | Angular").